 Join our vibrant community and explore the rich diversity of African and African American social, cultural, political, and historical development.
 Our interdisciplinary program draws on the arts, humanities, and social sciences, and offers unique summer study abroad experiences in Ghana and Cape Verde.
 We welcome students of every background to participate in today’s important conversations about race, and invite you to join us.
 We want to hear from you.

 Meet Beatrice and Regina: They’re members of URI’s oldest multicultural organization: Uhuru Sasa- Freedom Now.
-They sat down to tell us about this important organization, and to give us a sneak peak of what to expect at this year’s Kwanzaa Ball, happening December 5th.
+They sat down to tell us about this important organization.
 Read the full interview here.

 Why Africana Studies at URI?

 In our classes, lectures, performances, and other special events you will have the opportunity to interact and share ideas with students, faculty, and community members of all backgrounds.
 Participate in Africa Week each fall, and celebrate the diverse foods, music, culture, and history of Africa.